 Review your bounce rate

 Bounce rate measures the percentage of single-engagement visits to your site.
 A bounce rate of 100%, for example, would mean everyone who visits your site leaves without viewing any more pages.
-A high bounce rate indicates a possible issue with your content.
-Perhaps people land on your page but don’t find what they wanted, which suggests your content isn’t relevant to the targeted search query.
+A high rate thus indicates possible issues with your content.

 Monitor domain authority